Materials-Consortia/OPTIMADE/optimade.md

   * Taken together, the ID and entry type MUST uniquely identify the entry.
   * IDs MUST be URL-safe strings; in particular, they MUST NOT contain commas.
   * Reasonably short IDs are encouraged and SHOULD NOT be longer than 255 characters.
-  * IDs do NOT need to be immutable.
+  * IDs do not need to be immutable.
   * IDs may not be the word `info`.
 * **Immutable ID**: A unique identifier that specifies a specific resource in a database that MUST be immutable.